shabaj-ahmed/SAR_for_habit_formation/README.md

 ---

 # Authenticate the vector robot
 The following steps have been used to authenticate a vector robot on a Raspberry Pi 5 running Debian version: 12 (bookworm).
-Ensure you have a WiFi network with internet access, allowing devices to communicate with each other.
+Ensure you have a WiFi network with internet access that allows devices on the same network to communicate with each other.
 The university Eduroam network will not work for this.
+You will then need to install and set up [Wire Pod](https://github.com/kercre123/wire-pod?tab=readme-ov-file), an open-source server for activating the vector robot.
 Open the terminal on the Pi and run the following:

 ```
 cd ~